-For example, frozen and tinned fruits are often cheaper than their unprocessed counterparts and they have a much longer shelf life too!
-Tinned lentils, chickpeas and beans can be cooked and ready to eat in a few minutes while bought raw they can take up to an hour to fully cook.
+For example, frozen and tinned fruits are often cheaper than their unprocessed counterparts and they have a much longer shelf life too.
+Tinned lentils, chickpeas and beans can be cooked and prepared in a few minutes, while bought raw they can take up to an hour to fully cook.
 So, this convenience allows you to take advantage of cheap, highly nutritious plant-based foods if you don’t have a lot of time to cook.

-If bulk buying is appealing to you Huel products are cheaper per meal the more you buy in one purchase.
-The core Huel Powder costs as little as 10,71 kr due to discounts through bulk buying.
+If bulk buying is appealing to you, it’s worth noting that Huel products are cheaper per meal the more you buy in one purchase.
+The core Huel Powder costs as little as £1.10 due to discounts through bulk buying.